-1. Summary of your observations of the meeting (time, date, location, purpose of meeting, how many in attendance, who led the group, length of group, general demographics of the group (e.g. number of male/female, races, ages, etc.)

-- 2. What did you learn about family caregiving? (challenges, positive aspects of caregiving, multidimensional needs of the family caregivers, cultural/religious issues, , long-term care service use, hospitalizations/care transition needs, etc.) - 3.
+- 1. Summary of your observations of the meeting (time, date, location, purpose of meeting, how many in attendance, who led the group, length of group, general demographics of the group (e.g. number of male/female, races, ages, etc.).
+You must also include (to the fullest extent possible) this information for the online support groups as well.
+If you are unable to obtain this information, you will need to provide your rationale as to why it was not available. - 2.
+What did you learn about family caregiving? (challenges, positive aspects of caregiving, multidimensional needs of the family caregivers, cultural/religious issues, , long-term care service use, hospitalizations/care transition needs, etc.) - 3.
 Your personal reactions to the meeting (What did you learn about yourself?
 Did attending the meeting have an impact on how your view family caregiving?
 Why or why not)